Empiree/Empiree/README.md

 - [How to Become a Successful Software Developer](https://dev.to/empiree/how-to-become-a-successful-software-developer-in-2024-2f07) - Tips for Junior-Senior developers who want to become professionals.
 - [AI in Software Development: Boosting or Slowing Your Productivity](https://medium.com/@empiree/ai-in-software-development-boosting-or-slowing-your-productivity-7a495ff48f5a) - How effective AI really is in software development, based on the latest METR study, the 2025 StackOverflow Survey, and my own experience.

 **Products:**
 - [MultiDrive](https://multidrive.io/) - A high-speed disk management toolkit for Windows designed for everyone from home users to IT professionals.
 Back up, clone, erase and restore drives with ease.
 It combines advanced functionality with a clean, intuitive interface and includes free CLI support.
 No ads.
 No pop-ups.
 No hidden fees.
 Just powerful features you can count on.
 Support us on [ProductHunt](https://www.producthunt.com/products/multidrive)!
-- [Watchlist for LinkedIn](https://addons.mozilla.org/en-US/firefox/addon/watchlist-for-linkedin) - Save your most-important LinkedIn profiles to a personal watchlist and revisit them in one click (Firefox extension).

 **Communities:**
 - [Austria Tech Community](https://www.linkedin.com/groups/16428015/) - An English-speaking community for IT professionals in Austria, created to connect tech talent, share knowledge, and build meaningful professional relationships.